remiomosowon/pyeasyga/README.rst

         :target: https://pypi.python.org/pypi/pyeasyga

-An easy-to-use Genetic Algorithm implementation in Python
+A simple and easy-to-use Genetic Algorithm implementation in Python

 * Free software: BSD license
 * Documentation: http://pyeasyga.readthedocs.org.

-**Note:** This library is currently in development.
+**Note:** This project is currently under development.

 ``pyeasyga`` provides a simple interface to the power of Genetic Algorithms (GAs).
 You don't have to have expert GA knowledge in order to use it.